 - 1. Provide perimeter joints at the outer edges of the installation to accommodate movement due to changes in moisture, temperature, and loading.
 Sill seal (a polyethylene foam gasket) is an effective quality control measure to provide perimeter movement joints. - 2.
-Install the DITRA-HEAT or DITRA-HEAT DUO membrane using thin-set mortar. - 3.
+Install the Schluter®-DITRA-HEAT or DITRA-HEAT DUO membrane using thin-set mortar. - 3.
 Test the DITRA-HEAT heating cable(s) prior to installation. - 4.
-Embed the heating cables between studs at continuously alternating 3-2 stud spacing. - Install the tip of each floor temperature sensor in the middle of a 2 stud cable spacing section, instead of a 3 stud cable spacing section. - 6.
+Embed the heating cables between studs at continuously alternating 3-2 stud spacing.
+Exception: a continuous 2 stud spacing is recommended when connecting a 240 V heating cable to a 208 V power supply.
+See page 35 for more information. - Install the tip of each floor temperature sensor in the middle of a 2 stud cable spacing section, instead of a 3 stud cable spacing section. - 6.
 Retest the heating cable(s) to verify no damage occurred during the installation. - Fill the membrane and encapsulate the cables with a cementitious selfleveling underlayment.
 Apply the underlayment to a level according to Table 1. - 8.
 Once the self-leveling underlayment has set, retest the heating cable(s) to verify no damage occurred during the installation.